National Government Agencies Learn from Record-Breaking 2020 For Natural Disaster CostsMarch 8, 2021

 The Fight Against COVID-19 Simply Isn’t Over

 The pandemic has proven to be anything but predictable, and government agencies could experience further losses even with the emergence of a vaccine.
-Until case numbers drop and entire populations are immunized against the virus, local lockdowns will impact economies and hurt a government’s efforts of returning to a state of normalcy.
+Until case numbers drop and entire populations are immunized against the virus, local lockdowns will impact economies and hurt a government’s efforts to return to a state of normalcy.

 Continued planning, risk management, and innovation will help governments bring their countries back to pre-pandemic levels.